chtyim/cdap/cdap-docs/admin-manual/source/installation/installing-cdap.rst

 ===============

 ..
 Note: this file is included in quick-start.rst; check any edits in this file with it!
+..
+Note: this file is included in upgrading.rst; check any edits in this file with it!

 This manual is to help you install the Cask Data Application Platform (CDAP).
 It provides the `system <#system-requirements>`__,